I knocked on Mariah’s bedroom door. “Honey? You about ready?”

 “Good grief.
 Don’t take this the wrong way, but I can’t wait to move out and have a little freedom to make a couple bad decisions.”

 Mariah was heading off to East Lansing in the fall to attend Michigan State University.
 I couldn’t believe how time had flown—it seemed like just yesterday she’d been a fourth grader making construction-paper turkeys with Cole and me at her grandmother’s dining room table.
-And now, eight years later, here we were.
+And now here we were.

 Cole and I married with two kids—a boy and a girl—in elementary school.
 Living in the house he bought when everything seemed so uncertain.
 Mariah graduating from high school in a couple weeks and heading off to college soon to study veterinary medicine.
 It was hard to imagine who’d miss her the most—her devoted dad, who’d always been wrapped around her finger?
 Me, who’d been so lucky to get to love her like a mother and help raise her all these years?
-Her seven-year-old sister Marabel, who thought she walked on water?
-Her six-year-old brother Roan, who still wanted to sleep in her bed every night?
+Her younger sister Marabel, who thought she walked on water?
+Her little brother Roan, who still wanted to sleep in her bed every night?

 My throat, already tight, closed up even more, my eyes burring again as I gently brushed a tiny piece of mascara off her cheek.
 “But I don’t think you’re going to make all that many bad decisions.
 You’re too smart for that.”